prubioamzubiri/tcg-pocket-collection-tracker/README.md

 ### Frontend
 Lets make a simple static HTML website build with React.
 We'll use Typescript and compile it to a standalone app so we can host it for free on Github Pages.

+For UI we're going to use ShadCN and Tailwind.
+We'll use react-table to manage infinite card lists with react-virtualize for virtualization.

 ### Backend
 I was checking out Appwrite.io.
 It's a Firebase / Supabase alternative.
 They have a free tier of 75K monthly active users, which should be plenty.
 The only thing I'd like to use is the authentication system with a database table to store your cards (later we can add other tables to store things like decks).